El Qutlugh Khatun: The Hajj

 It is unclear how many women went on the Hajj during the pre-modern era.
 According to al-Ṣafadī', however, El Qutlugh was one of the women who did make the journey.
-Her travels were done on horseback (not in a palanquin fastened to a camel) with a quiver of arrows at her waist.
+She travelled on horseback (not in a palanquin fastened to a camel) with a quiver of arrows at her waist.
 There were differences in her journey in comparison to the wives of senior Mamluk officials from the same period.
-Her hajj trip happened in 1323.
+Her Hajj trip took place in 1323.

 Family

 She was married to Ghurbatai Güregen from the Hushin tribe.
-Her husband was active during Arghun and Gaykhatu's reign, supported the latter during Baydu's revolt.
+Her husband was active during Arghun and Gaykhatu's reign, and supported the latter during Baydu's revolt.
 He also had two children named Beglemish and Bitigchi, although it is not known if El Qutlugh was their mother.
-Ghurbatai was murdered some time after Gaykhatu's reign and El Qutlugh was known to avenge him, however exact dating is not known.
+Ghurbatai was murdered some time after Gaykhatu's reign and El Qutlugh was known to have avenged him, however exact date is not known.